kobotoolbox/docs/source/howto_edit_multiple_submissions.md

 ![image](/images/howto_edit_multiple_submissions/edit_multiple_5.png)

 Users could now filter the required response by typing it in the search filter located just below the **Response** header.
-This approach is useful when a user’s wishes to edit a single record.
+This approach is useful when a user wishes to edit a single record.

 ![image](/images/howto_edit_multiple_submissions/edit_multiple_6.png)